pTudor069/pTudor069/README.md

-### Hi there 👋, Tudor Puiu
-#### Design and Development
 ![Design and Development](https://github.com/pTudor069/pTudor069/blob/main/Make%20your%20README.png?raw=true)

+# Hi there 👋, I'm Tudor Puiu
 I'm Tudor from Ireland, and I create websites.
-I really enjoy learning languages and frameworks like React and React Native.
+I really enjoy learning languages and frameworks like React and React.
 I also enjoy ui, ux, and web design in general.

-Skills: / REACT / JS / HTML / CSS
+## Skills
+* ⚛ React
+* 💻 HTML, CSS, JS

 - 🔭 I’m currently working on more projects in JavaScript
 - 🌱 I’m currently learning TreeJs